jnozzi/cocoadev.com/markdown/BindingCoreDataEntities.md

 Hello!
-I'm develping a school gradebook app, and I'm having trouble getting General/CoreData to work.
+I'm develping a school gradebook app, and I'm having trouble getting CoreData to work.
 I have two entities, Student and Activity, and array controllers in IB.
 Both entities have attributes and relationships to each other.
 In IB I have a table with two columns: student and grade.
 The table's connected to the student array controller.
 Another table holds a list of activities, connected to the activities array controller.
 What I want to do is have the grade column show the respective students' grade for the selected activity, and change when selection of activity changes.
 I've tried everything I can think of.
 Is there an easy way to do this?
-Thanks, --General/LoganCollins
+Thanks, --LoganCollins

 ----
 This seems like a popular homebrew application.
 I am writing one for my father's use at the moment (4 June 2006).
-From my experience it is an excellent way to get a thorough understanding of General/CoreData, General/InterfaceBuilder, and General/CocoaBindings.
+From my experience it is an excellent way to get a thorough understanding of CoreData, InterfaceBuilder, and CocoaBindings.

 Here are the aspects of the development that I will cover:

-*Maintaining common Activities with separate grading per Student *Populating tables using General/InterfaceBuilder (IB) and General/CocoaBindings
+*Maintaining common Activities with separate grading per Student *Populating tables using InterfaceBuilder (IB) and CocoaBindings

 **Maintaining common Activities with separate grading per Student**